 Velvet Morning Press, an indie publishing house, is seeking chick lit (novel-length) manuscripts.
 The publishing house is looking for polished work from new and established authors.
 Send a short synopsis and first five pages to firstname.lastname@example.org.

 FYI, here’s a link I found re agents seeking picture books – agents get your books to publishers and for a percentage of whatever you make in advance and royalties, advise you and negotiate the publishing deal on your behalf.

-As with all content on wadadlipen.wordpress.com, except otherwise noted, this is written by Joanne C. Hillhouse (author of The Boy from Willow Bend, DancingNude in the Moonlight, and Oh Gad!).
+As with all content on wadadlipen.wordpress.com, except otherwise noted, this is researched and/or written by Joanne C. Hillhouse (author of The Boy from Willow Bend, DancingNude in the Moonlight, Oh Gad!, Musical Youth, Fish Outta Water, Dancing Nude in the Moonlight 10th Anniversary Edition and Other Writings, and With Graace ).
 All Rights Reserved.
-If you share this list, give credit; if you appreciate the service, check out my page on Amazon, WordPress, and/or Facebook, and help spread the word about Wadadli Pen and my books.
-You can also subscribe to the site to keep up with future updates.
-Thanks.
+If you share this list, give credit; if you appreciate the service, help spread the word about Wadadli Pen and my books.
+You can also subscribe to this and my author site to keep up with future updates.
+Thanks and Good Luck.